Hi! I’m Lauryn Dant (she/her)

 Our Time Together:

 I choose to be real and vulnerable about who I am so we can build a trusting relationship together.
 Sometimes I’ll cry with you.
 Sometimes I’ll cuss with you.
 Hopefully we can also find some laughs along the way.
 I can be overly animated (no stoic “therapy face” here!).
-During our tele-health sessions you will meet my house plants and maybe hear my cats in the background.
-You may not get my whole life story (we are here for YOU!), but you won’t have to wonder about what I believe or what I’m thinking.
+You’re always welcome to ask questions to get to know me too.
+A strong, trusting therapeutic relationship is central to meaningful change.
 You can rely on my unconditional support of you.

 My clinical approach is informed by cultural humility and social justice.
 The commitment to exploring and dismantling internalized white supremacy on both a personal and professional level is an integral part of my clinical work and training.
 I recognize the long-standing barriers for BIPOC to access therapy as well as the impact of systemic racism, inequities, and discrimination.
 Improving BIPOC access to culturally-informed mental health care is vital.
 In our work together, I invite conversations about how my whiteness impacts our therapeutic relationship and work.